What are Happy Brain Groups?

 3) Family Constellations

-For 2 out of the 6 sessions, I will facilitate a Family Constellation, or we’ll do smaller constellations where everyone can participate as the receiver, a representative, or a witness.
+For 1 or 2 out of the 6 sessions, I will facilitate a Family Constellation, or we’ll do smaller constellations where everyone can participate as the receiver, a representative, or a witness.
 No previous experience is needed.
 Through this process we gain insight from the many historical influences after which we have unconsciously patterned our behavior.
 This making sense of our family history allows us greater choice as we move forward.
 Family constellation work is the quickest, gentlest, and most powerful tool I know of for harvesting the wisdom in our bodies.
 See above link for more info.

 As we fold together neuroscience, NVC, and constellations in our Happy Brain Groups, we develop and nurture the neural pathways that create emotional agency.
 This strengthens the internal and external resources that are required for taking action on what we feel, want, and need.